FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 In short, both reindex operations below will:

 *	Return an Operation Outcome stating that the reindex procedure was started successfully.
-*	Run the actual reindex asynchronously, using a configured number of threads, thereby using most of the hardware resources available to Vonk.
+*	Run the actual reindex asynchronously, using a configured number of threads, thereby using most of the hardware resources available to Firely Server.
 *	Block any other requests for the duration of the reindex.
 *	Log progress in the log.